Village Hall, Kington St Michael, Chippenham, Wiltshire, SN14 6HX. Tel. 01249 750181

 Become a "Regular"

-Why not resolve to buy certain items from us throughout 2019?
+Why not resolve to buy certain items from us throughout the year?
 For example you could could buy all of your greetings cards, gift wrap, stationery and stamps, or all the ingredients for baking a cake, or eggs, bacon & beans for a fry-up, or all of your staple storecupboard items (rice, tinned items, etc), or all of your breakfast cereals!

 The combinations are endless (well almost!), but you get the idea.

 Back by popular demand - Bartlett's bacon and ham.

 KSM Souvenir/GiftThank you to all of our lovely customers, who popped their spare change in to the Wiltshire Air Ambulance collection box; this has recently been emptied by WAA and raised £46.16.